ianozsvald/data_science_delivered/README.md

     -   not having a sensible schema

-        -   mixing `“” None Id(0) “none” “NOTPRESENT” ""` to all indicate a Null condition in the same dataset
+        -   mixing `"" None Id(0) "none" "NOTPRESENT"` to all indicate a Null condition in the same dataset, this is a really bad idea and will lead to confusion.
+Fix on using only 1 Null value.

-        -   having different applications (e.g. Mongo driven by C\# and Python with different LUIDs) write data in similar but incompatible ways
+        -   having different applications (e.g. MongoDB driven by C\# and Python with [different Legacy UUIDs](http://3t.io/blog/best-practices-uuid-mongodb/)) write data in similar but incompatible ways

     -   data lakes are probably a better idea then never-finished perfect schemas